-Manager of Transmission Forestry Strategy
+Manager of Vegetation Strategy

-The Manager of Transmission Forestry Strategy is responsible for the development and implementation of system vegetation management policies and procedures, as defined by this long-range Transmission Right-of-way Management Program.
+The Manager of Vegetation Strategy is responsible for the development of system vegetation management policies and procedures, as defined by this long-range Transmission Right-of-way Management Program.
 This includes system oversight of the measures and activities necessary to meet the requirements of the program.